magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 died [in 1925] he became a monk.
 The only time he ever left his kuṭī was for formal meetings of the Saṅgha.
 He wouldn’t even go downstairs to receive lay guests.
 He lived in his kuṭī together with a coffin.
-During his entire monastic life he never went on He didn’t need to, he was unshakeable.
-You go on until your skin blisters.
+During his entire monastic life he never went on *tudong.* He didn’t need to, he was unshakeable.
+You go on *tudong* until your skin blisters.
 You go up mountains and then down to the sea and once you get there you don’t know where to go next.
 You go blindly searching for Nibbāna with your mind in a muddle, sticking your nose in every place you can.
 And wherever you go, you leave dirty toilets behind you – too busy looking for Nibbāna to clean them.
 Are you blind or what?
 I find it amazing.

 There’s a lot more to enlightenment and Nibbāna than that.
 The first thing is to look after your dwelling place well.
 Is it necessary to